 If you plan to retire to Montenegro, buying a home is probably the easiest route to a temporary residence permit.

-The option of buying a Montenegrin passport through the citizenship-by-investment program is also open to high net worth retirees.
+The option of buying a Montenegrin passport through the citizenship-by-investment program is also open to high net worth retirees looking for a golden visa.
 Even if the passport isn’t what sells you on the CIP, the chance of lowering your tax bill (especially if you’re an American) might.

 Crime: Is It Safe to Live in Montenegro?